yuliwang8177/DL-TFM/README.md

 **User Guide**

-**Requirements:** MATLAB 2019b or later capable of performing 3D convolution for neural networks.
+**Requirement:** MATLAB 2019b or later capable of performing 3D convolution for neural networks.
 In addition, installation of the FTTC plugin for ImageJ is recommended for the analysis of substrate strain and for the comparison of deep learning method with a widely used conventional method ([https://sites.google.com/site/qingzongtseng/tfm](https://sites.google.com/site/qingzongtseng/tfm)).

 **Repositories:** all the MATLAB programs are distributed via GitHub.
 Due to the sheer size of the dataset, training and testing data are distributed via Box, using the same folder structure, at [https://cmu.box.com/s/n34hbfopwa3r6rftvtfn4ckc403hk43d](https://cmu.box.com/s/n34hbfopwa3r6rftvtfn4ckc403hk43d).
 Folders in the data repository should be copied to the corresponding folder locations for the programs.
 For example, test/elasticity/testData should be moved into the folder test/elasticity as downloaded from GitHub.